kushagra-sin/anti-mist-system-arduino/README.md

 ## Overview

-Mist formation on car windshields reduces visibility and increases the risk of accidents, especially in cold or humid environments.
-This project presents an autonomous anti-mist system that detects high humidity levels inside a vehicle and automatically activates fans to clear the windshield.
+Fogging on car windshields decreases the field of vision and increases the danger of accidents, particularly during cold or wet conditions.
+This paper offers an autonomous anti-fogging system that monitors high humidity within the car interior and turns the fans to remove the fog from the windshield automatically.

-The system is built using Arduino UNO and a DHT11 sensor, making it a low-cost and efficient solution for real-world automotive applications.
+The entire system is designed based on the use of Arduino UNO and the DHT11 sensor.

 ---